Overnight Camp: Girls 8-15 years / Boys 10-15 years

 Campers will receive an email 1 WEEK prior to their camp start date with their designated check-in and check-out times .

-Check-in/out will be conducted at the front entryway of the campground.
+Check-in/out will be conducted in front of the day camp tent (large white tent in middle of campground as you drive through).
 After campers have been checked-in and cabin assignment has been given, the camper and guardians will proceed into the campground to the camper's designated cabin to unload.

 ALL campers must eat dinner prior to check-in.

-Check-out will occur at the front entry-way, identical to check-in.
+Check-out will occur in front of the cabins.
 Parents will drive-through, check-out their child with leadership staff and then proceed to the cabins to pick-up child and their belongings

 LIL' BUCKAROOS & COWPOKES DAY CAMP